A Guide for Humanitarian, Health Care, and Human Rights Workers

 International institute for educational planning UNESCO 2006.

+In the "GUIDEBOOK for planning education in emergencies and reconstruction" chapter 4.
 To provide educational, psychological and social opportuneties which support the well-being of children affected by the trauma of conflict or natural disaster (pdf.
 16 pages).

 Rapid Assessment of Mental Health Needs of Refugees, Displaced and Other Populations Affected by Conflict and Post-Conflict Situations